 According to 2021 census estimates, 5,756 Groton residents are employed, representing 66.7 percent of the town's population aged 16 years and older, as shown in Figure 2.2.8.
-With a 70.5 percent labor force participation rate, Groton's unemployment rate is 5.3 percent, which is notably higher than the county's unemployment rate of only 2.9 percent.
+With a 70.5

 2 These include estimated full and part time jobs with wages and salaries plus self-employment.
 REIS data are not available below the county level and the Massachusetts Department of Economic Research ES202 data - the only publicly available source of jobs at the community level - do not include jobs held by self-employed persons.
 To estimate total jobs at the community level, we compared jobs overall and by sector at the county level and, using ratios between the more inclusive REIS data and ES202 county data, apply those ratios to ES202- community level employment.
 We recognize this involves simplified assumptions, but it is a technique that FXM has used on many projects including federal EISs and other peer reviewed analyses.
 Another feature of REIS is that it is the only available source of employment based on actual tax filings with the IRS and is generally considered by economic professionals to be the most reliable data source at the county level.